 The module will be delivered using a range of approaches which will include: webinars, pre-recorded lectures, videos, podcasts; and other activities such as guided reading, quizzes, discussion boards.

-Canvas (our virtual learning environment), Big Blue Button and Microsoft Teams and other tools will be used in the teaching of the module.
+Canvas (our virtual learning environment), Microsoft Teams and other tools will be used in the teaching of the module.